-A Deregistration is essentially a simple application to ASIC on Form 6010 Application for Voluntary Deregistration of a Company.
-The main consequences of deregistration are that the company ceases to exist as a separate legal entity and any undistributed property of the company “vests” in ASIC.
-That is, after deregistration, ASIC will be the party who deals with any assets of the company.
+A Deregistration is essentially a simple application using Form 6010 Application for Voluntary Deregistration of a Company.
+The main consequences of deregistration are that the company ceases to exist as a separate legal entity and any undistributed property of the company “vests” in the regulator.
+That is, after deregistration, the regulator will be the party who deals with any assets of the company.
 For this reason, all assets of the company should be transferred prior to the Deregistration application being lodged.
-Once the Application is lodged, ASIC publicises the proposed Deregistration and, assuming there are no objections lodged, then ASIC strikes the company off the Company Register three months later.
+Once the Application is lodged, the regulator publicises the proposed Deregistration and, assuming there are no objections lodged, then they strikes the company off the Company Register three months later.

 An application for deregistration can only be made when all of the following conditions are met:

 - all the members of the company agree to the Deregistration; and

 - the company is not carrying on business; and

 - the company’s assets are worth less than $1000; and

 - the company has paid all fees and penalties payable under the Corporations Act; and